Tutorial: Other IDE Features

 For details see OS Commands Tool.

-Wing IDE Professional includes a Source Browser that can be used to inspect and navigate the module and class structure of your source code.
+Wing IDE Professional and Wing IDE Personal include a Source Browser that can be used to inspect and navigate the module and class structure of your source code.

 By default, the browser will display classes, methods, attributes, functions, and variables defined in the currently displayed source editor.
 The popup menu at the top left of the source browser can be used to alter the display to include all classes or all modules in the project.
 The Options menu in the top right allows filtering by origin, accessibility, and type of source symbols.
 The Options menu also allows sorting the view alphabetically, by type, or in the order that symbols occur in the source file.